Shawnee, Oklahoma: Railroads

+Agriculture and industry

+During the early 20th century, Shawnee served as a regional agricultural centre.
+Cotton was a major crop, and Main Street was frequently lined with cotton bales and other agricultural produce brought into the city for sale.
+Shawnee also developed significant agricultural-processing industries, including cottonseed-oil and flour milling.
+The Shawnee Milling Company, established under that name in 1906, became a longstanding part of the city’s milling industry.

+After the Second World War, manufacturing became increasingly important to Shawnee's economy.
+Sylvania Electric Products opened a plant in Shawnee in 1950 to manufacture radio and television tubes.
+Jonco Aircraft Corporation also operated in Shawnee, producing aircraft frames and components.
+Shawnee Milling Company continued operating through the post-war period, rebuilding after major fires in 1934 and 1954.

+Round House Workwear has manufactured jeans and overalls in Shawnee since 1903.
+The company developed from the Shawnee Garment Manufacturing Company and marketed workwear to the city's large railroad workforce.
+Edward Antosh purchased the company in the 1960's, and the Antosh family has contiued to operate it.
+Round House products are also exported internationally.

 Sonic, a well-known drive-in fast food chain, originated in Shawnee.
 The 3000th Sonic Drive-In is also in Shawnee.
 Troy N. Smith, Sr. and Joe McKimmey owned the Log House Restaurant and a drive-up root beer stand called the Top Hat.
 In 1959 Smith and McKimmey went their separate ways and Smith opened a hamburger drive-in down Harrison Street installing a "call-in" system rather than the carhops.
 He dubbed his drive-in the Sonic.
 Both places were in existence until a fire in the Top Hat in the mid-1960s forced closure.
 McKimmey built the Log House Restaurant into a popular steak house and Smith sold franchises to the Sonic and has since expanded into a national drive-in food chain with now over 3,500 establishments.

 Beginning in the 1970s, Shawnee's economy improved with the addition of a number of industrial plants, including Eaton Corp. and TDK north of the city; they added approximately 1,000 jobs to the community base.